Telenav/osrm-backend/integration/doc/oasis/charge_station_based_routing.md

 ![](../graph/charge_station_based_routing.png)

-If we pro-process all charge stations in the graph and record the `connectivity` for each charge station, which means for each single charge station, we could retrieve  **all reachable charge stations sorted by distance or energy needed**, then we could calculate optimal result based on classic algorithm.
+If we pre-process all charge stations in the graph and record the `connectivity` for each charge station, which means for each single charge station, we could retrieve  **all reachable charge stations sorted by distance or energy needed**, then we could calculate optimal result based on classic algorithm.

 ## Design